Okay, not never — but close.

 I’ve recently discovered an amazing company that’s already creating massive disruption in one of the most entrenched industries in the world: healthcare.
 I’ve already made the change, and think that just about everyone is going to do the same over the next few years.

-Instead of having to deal with setting up an appointment or going to the office, SteadyMD allows me to communicate directly with my PCP through phone, text, or Skype chats.
+Instead of having to deal with setting up an appointment or going to the office, SteadyMD allows me to communicate directly with my primary care physician through phone, text, or Zoom calls.

 From there, my doctor can efficiently and effectively direct my care: without ever walking into the office, I can be diagnosed and have medication prescribed, be referred to a specialist, or just told to stop being a baby and rub some dirt on it.
 My PCP can also order blood work or the like.